How to have an epic camping trip in your own backyard

 3. Settle in for a home campfire

-Unlike South Australia's national parks at Easter time, you can have a campfire in your backyard – which is great if the weather gets a bit cool at night-time.
+A campfire at home is great if the weather gets a bit cool at night-time.
 But there are some important rules to follow.

 It’s also a good idea to check the Fire Danger Rating on the CFS website as fires are not allowed on Total Fire Ban days.

-If you decide to have a fire, make sure you select a location that has a minimum of 4 m clearance above and around the fire, and make sure a responsible person is in attendance at all times with water and/or an appropriate extinguisher.
+If you decide to have a fire, make sure you select a location that has a minimum of 4 m clearance above and around the fire, and make sure a responsible person is in attendance at all times with water and/or an appropriate extinguisher, just in case.

 4. Be creative with your food and snacks

 There’s nothing quite like the taste of a cuppa out of a tin cup or a baked potato cooked on the coals.
 Don’t forget to grab a bag of marshmallows to roast if you have a fire.

 Camping at home is a great chance to test out your camping recipes for you next trip.
 If the recipe doesn’t quite work out, you can always get a pizza delivered.

 - 1 x 400 g can refried beans

 - 1 jar black olives

 - 1 x 400 g can sweet corn